Forced Heirship in Louisiana

 Who Are Forced Heirs?

 The concept of forced heirship has been eroded over the years.
-At the present time (June 2017), forced heirs are: (1) children who are under twenty-four (24) years of age at the time of the decedent’s death; or (2) children of any age who, because of a mental or physical condition, are permanently incapable of taking care of their person or administering their estate at the time of the decedent’s death.
+Forced heirs are (1) children who are under twenty-four (24) years of age at the time of the decedent’s death; or (2) children of any age who, because of a mental or physical condition, are permanently incapable of taking care of their person or administering their estate at the time of the decedent’s death.
 La.
 Civ.
 Code art.
 1493.

 A New Wrinkle

-In 2003, the Louisiana legislature, in their infinite wisdom, injected a new level of uncertainty in the law of forced heirship by the adding a new class of forced heirs.
+In 2003, the Louisiana legislature created a new wrinkle in the law of forced heirship by adding a new class of forced heirs.
 La.
 Civ.
 Code art.
 1493(E) now (as of June 2017) states that “for purposes of this Article ‘permanently incapable of taking care of their persons or administering their estates at the time of the death of the decedent’ shall include descendants who, at the time of death of the decedent, have, according to medical documentation, an inherited, incurable disease or condition that may render them incapable of caring for their persons or administering their estates in the future.”

 The open-ended class of forced heirs has spawned a flood of litigation as creative lawyers mount attacks on behalf of disgruntled children.
 As such, careful planning is necessary to minimize the potential for a forced heirship claim.